OEUG99/Knowledge-Garden/pages/Temp___Moving In.md

 				  logseq.order-list-type:: number
 					- ![IMG_4721.jpeg](../assets/IMG_4721_1715959525854_0.jpeg)
 					  logseq.order-list-type:: number
-				- **Vents dangerously moldy**: The Broan wall fan is not only weak in performance but also filled with dust and mold. logseq.order-list-type:: number
+				- **Vents dangerously moldy**: The Broan wall fan is not only weak in performance but also filled with dust and mold.
+It appears to have not been cleaned in a long time. logseq.order-list-type:: number
+					- logseq.order-list-type:: number
 				- logseq.order-list-type:: number